-Therefore, let us not, as students of nature, say "this is only speculation," and give no heed to theories, wild and foolish though they
+Therefore, let us not, as students of nature, say "this is only speculation," and give no heed to theories, wild and foolish though they may seem.

-From the Banner of Light, Jan.
-25th, 1678.
+From the Bannor of Light, Jan.
+25th, 1873.

 Photographing a Spirit.

-MESSES EDITORS:-The latter part of September last, while Mrs. W. H. Mumler, of 170 West Springfield street, in your city, was under trance condition, treating for disease one of her patients, she suddenly stopped, and remarked to me that, when my photograph should be taken by Mr. Mumler, there would appear upon the plate with me the figure of an anxious wife, holding in her hand an anchor composed of flowers, who was seeking to impress her husband of her existence; that she had sought for a channel to reach him, but now believed through me she could do so.
-Mrs. Mumler added, "There will appear on the plate, visible only with the aid of a glass, the letters, 'R. Bonner.'"
-I asked if it was
+MESSES EDITORS: The latter part of Sep. tember last, while Mrs. W. H. Mumler, of 170 West Springfield street, in your city, was un-der trance condition, treating for disease one of her patients, she suddenly stopped, and remarked to me that, when my photograph should be taken by Mr. Mumler, there would appear upon the plate with me the figure of an anxious wife, holding in her hand an anchor composed of flowers, who was seeking to im-press her husband of her existence; that she and sought for a channel to teach him, but now believed through me she could do so.
+Mrs Mumler added, "There will appear on the plate, visible only with the aid of a glass, the letters, 'R. Bonner.'"
+I asked if it was Robert Bonner, and got no reply.

-.
 When I did proceed to sit for my picture, I was, as never before, overcome by a trance, and resisted Mr. Mumler's efforts to place me in position.
 He could not induce me to sit up and use the iron rest.
 Therefore, I was taken in the condition he will exhibit to you, and the female figure, with the anchor and the letters composed of flower-buds, appeared as promised; but I knew no person named "Bonner" who could be the one wanted.